DavidPesta/JSComponent/README.md

 ## Helpful Tips and Best Practices

-- Make good use of the templates found inside of the examples folder.
+- Make good use of the templates found inside of the templates folder.
 When you want to create a new JSComponent, starting with a template is the quickest way to go and behaves as a guide to prevent mistakes and headaches.

 - Very important tip: Make sure that whenever something about the html view needs to change, the data that supports this view also needs to be updated in the object's data properties; and vice versa!
 It is the job of the js file's controller methods to keep the data model and the view in sync.